arlandathays/BalleBot-LandingPage/README.md

 # Balle Bot Landing Page

-Studying flex box with a simple Rafaela Ballerine landing page!
+Study of flexbox with a simple Rafaela Ballerine landing page!

 ![Balle Bot](https://user-images.githubusercontent.com/85230593/161871772-7a30a56c-a3b5-47ec-9ed9-7d01851a5a34.gif)